 Each year since 1990, the SPLC has published an annual census of hate groups operating within the United States.
 The number is a barometer, albeit only one, of the level of hate activity in the country.
-The hate map, which depicts the groups’ approximate locations, is the result of a year of monitoring by analysts and researchers and is typically published every January or February.
+Other indicators of hateful ideas include the reach of hate websites, for example.
+The hate map, which depicts the groups’ approximate locations, is the result of a year of monitoring by analysts and researchers and is typically published every February.
 It represents activity by hate groups during the previous year.

 Tracking hate group activity and membership is extremely difficult.
 Some groups do everything they can to obscure their activities, while others grossly over-represent their operations.
 The SPLC uses a variety of methodologies to determine the activities of groups and individuals.
 These include reviewing hate group publications and reports by citizens, law enforcement, field sources and the news media, and conducting our own investigations.

-The SPLC lists hate groups under the following categories: Ku Klux Klan, Neo-Nazi, White Nationalist, Racist Skinhead, Christian Identity, Neo-Confederate, Black Separatist, Anti-LGBT and Anti-Muslim.
-A General Hate category consists of Anti-Immigrant, Hate Music, Holocaust Denial and Radical Traditional Catholicism, among others.
+The SPLC lists hate groups under the following categories: Ku Klux Klan, Neo-Nazi, White Nationalist, Racist Skinhead, Christian Identity, Neo-Confederate, Black Nationalist, Anti-Immigrant, Anti-LGBT and Anti-Muslim.
+A General Hate category consists of Hate Music, Holocaust Denial and Radical Traditional Catholicism, among others.
 An Other category includes groups espousing a variety of hateful ideologies.
-Some groups do not fall neatly into one sector, and many embrace racism and anti-Semitism as core components.
+Some groups do not fall neatly into one sector, and many embrace racism and antisemitism as core components.

 Conversely, there are some violent groups that are not hate groups.
 For example, we do not list racist prison gangs as hate groups, because their goals are primarily criminal, not ideological.